BoostryJP/quorum/README.md

 ## Reference GoQuorum version

 Currently, the ibet Network is built using a node client based on v22.7.6 of GoQuorum.
-However, various patches have been applied.
+However, it has been variously patched to be optimized for ibet Network.
 For example:
-- Default block generation interval is set to 1 second.
+- The default block generation interval is set to 1 second.
-- Fully supports Go 1.19.
+- Fully supports Go 1.19 and applies new 3rd party packages from a security perspective.
-- Applying newer 3rd party packages from a security point of view.
+- Made temporary fixes for bugs before they were fixed in the original GoQuorum.

 ## Building the source
 Building quorum requires both a Go (version 1.19) and a C compiler.